- Organic Pink Oyster Mushroom Sawdust Spawn

 Pink Oyster (Pleurotus djamor) is a tropical strain that produces beautiful clusters of light pink to deep pinkish-red caps that are a favorite at farmers' markets.
 They are succulent and savory, and have a denser texture than other oyster varieties.
 They are great for beginners because they colonize quickly and are reliable producers in warmer temperatures.
 When cultivated outdoors, they are not cold tolerant and fruit prolifically throughout summer.
 Note that the shelf life of pink oysters is shorter than other oyster varieties.
 As a tropical strain, they also thrive with higher humidity.

-- Pink oyster sawdust spawn is only recommended for use in outdoor beds and containers.
+- Pink oyster sawdust spawn is only recommended for use in outdoor beds, containers, and buckets.

 - This is not a mushroom grow kit.
 Pink oyster sawdust spawn must combined with a substrate (like straw) in order to fruit.

 Remove it from the shipping box as soon as possible.
 Then, unfold the top of the bag, making room for air space.
 It's also important to check and confirm that the filter patch is not obstructed.
 This will help the organism breathe and continue to thrive!